-- Start by roasting a four-pound pork shoulder roast in the oven, 350 degrees for 3 hours.
+- Start by roasting a three to four-pound pork shoulder roast in the oven, 350 degrees for 3 hours.
 Simply seasoned with salt and pepper, or you can season with pork rub, a sprinkling of chile powder, you choose.

 - When the roast is cool enough to handle I remove the fat, shred the meat, and place it into my large Dutch oven.

-- I chop the tops off fifteen roasted Hatch Chile Peppers, remove some of the blistered skin and chop.
+- Chop the tops off fifteen roasted Hatch Chile Peppers, remove some of the blistered skin and chop.
 Most of the seeds come out when you chop the top off.
 If you want to take the time to clean the peppers by removing the veins and all of the seeds, you’ll have to split them open and scrape.
 I don’t do that, unless they’re too hot.
 The heat is in the veins and seeds of the pepper.
 DO NOT rinse the chiles under water to clean.
 You rinse away that roasted flavor.